jantimon/next-yak/packages/docs/docs/pages/how-does-it-work.md

 # How does it work?

 This is for the curious minds who want to know how `next-yak` works under the hood and it's not necessary to understand it in order to use it.
+A live playground to see the code transformation can be found [here](/playground).

 ## The basics